cmwen/min-n8n-mcp/README.md

 5. Commit your changes (`git commit -m 'Add amazing feature'`)
 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Open a Pull Request

+For a deeper walkthrough of project structure, workflows, and expectations, read the [Repository Guidelines](AGENTS.md).

 ### Development Guidelines